 INCENTIVES...

-Did any of you had the same experience like I had this morning?
+Did anyone had the same experience like I had this morning?

-It was definitely quiet, very quiet, just me and my dog.
-We both enjoyed a peaceful time together at home.
+It was definitely super quiet, just me and the family dog.
+We both enjoyed a peaceful time at home.

 THE CHILDREN WERE BACK AT SCHOOL.

-Last week I complained about not having enough time to put my feet up.
+Last week I complained constantly about not having enough time to myself.

-Strange not having them at the bottom of my feet, particularly Tim who's always shadowing me, full of beans and always looking for something to do.
+Strange not having them around, particularly Tim who's always shadowing me, full of beans and always looking for something to do.

-LATER ARTER SCHOOL...
+LATER AFTER SCHOOL...
 Something new happened.
 The children started their household chores.

 There was a bit of...